-Neutering (de-sexing) of both male and female household pets can have significant preventative health benefits.
-If you are not going to breed from your pet we recommend neutering to prevent unwanted pregnancies and reduce the risk of developing serious health problems later in life.
+Neutering (de-sexing) of non-breeding household pets can have significant health benefits and reduce the risk of developing serious illnesses later on in life.

-We recommend clients to spay (neuter) non-breeding female dogs, cats and rabbits not only to prevent unwanted pregnancy but also potential womb infections, uterine and ovarian tumours and to reduce the risk of mammary tumours.
+We recommend clients to spay (neuter) non-breeding female dogs, cats and rabbits not only to prevent unwanted pregnancy but also potential, infections (pyometra), uterine and ovarian tumours and to reduce the risk of mammary tumours.